Is your Boiler not working?

 But you might be surprised to learn just how common this issue is!

-A boiler can accidentally be turned off for a number of reasons it could be down to human error, an issue at the mains fuse box or any of the other possibilities.
+A boiler can accidentally be turned off for several reasons it could be down to human error, an issue at the mains fuse box or any of the other possibilities.

 A loss on boiler pressure will result in not enough water running through your boiler.

-Now a boiler can lose pressure for a number of reasons and it doesn’t always mean there is a serious issue like a leak or damaged component.
+Now a boiler can lose pressure for several reasons, and it doesn’t always mean there is a serious issue like a leak or damaged component.

 The Pilot Light